• Skip to main content

 It’s easy to find a lemongrass alternative like preserved lemon, that mimics the lemon balm and bitter flavor, but the hardest part is replicating the aromatic/plant/”herby” refreshing flavor of the lemongrass.

-If you want more recipes with lemongrass, check out our list of Asian meal prep or Indian meal prep ideas!
+If you want more recipes with lemongrass, check out my list of Asian meal prep or Indian meal prep ideas!

 5 Top Lemongrass Substitutes